-PRT's Board of Directors, management, and employees are energized to continue to fulfill the commitment policymakers made to PRT with the continued State funding levels under the transition from Pennsylvania Turnpike Funding to Motor Vehicle funding.
+PRT's Board of Directors, management, and employees are energized to continue to fulfill the commitment policymakers made to PRT with the continued State and local funding levels.
 The same energy will be brought to bear to continue to make the case the public transportation is essential for both economic prosperity and the vitality of the region.